Silame83/pagaya/README.md

 - PORT: the listening PORT
 - DB: the postgresql url to connect

-These two variables need to be set...
+These two variables need to be set